 Return On Investment

 A popular, successful food truck business can be very profitable and provide a very high ROI.
-A well-run food truck generally make between $4,000 to over $16,000 every month (source).
-Assuming the initial startup cost of $100,000 and a food truck making at least $10,000/month, you can break even and start earning passive income in 10 months.
+A well-run food truck could make between $4,000 to over $16,000 every month (source).
+Assuming the initial startup cost of $100,000 and a food truck making at least $10,000/month, you can break even and start earning passive income in 10 months (without considering ongoing expenses).

 What is the average food truck income?
 Assuming your product is popular, you are ideally located, and your customer base grows, you can make between $4,000 to over $16,000 every month (source).
 If a food truck makes $10,000/month with expenses at about $2-4K per month, the net profit can be about $6-8K every single month.